Second Story Press, for ages 12 plus

 This novel in thirteen voices reveals the private thoughts and dreams of the thirteen teens who live in a rundown inner-city apartment building as they struggle to turn obstacles into opportunities and make their way in the world.
 There is David, who tries to talk to his dead father’s ghost, and Jennifer, who flirts with men she does not want.
 Asim, who faces hatred directed against his Muslim family, and Allie, who spends the night on suicide watch for her depressed mother.

-Take the Stairs was nominated for the Ontario Library Association White Pine Award 2005.
+Nominated for the Ontario Library Association White Pine Award 2005.

 A Teacher’s Guide is available.